minphononymous/terraform-quick-wireguard-on-aws/README.md

 # terraform-quick-wireguard-on-aws
-- Change the AWS region you want on the variables.tf
+- Change the AWS region you want on the variables.tf file.